 CPE stands for, Customer Premise Equipment.
 The customer owns and is responsible for the equipment on-site.

 How this evolved:

-This is why LEC’s and ISP’s will not work on your router, network, phones or computers.
-They are not allowed to.
+In a nutshell, this is why LEC’s and ISP’s ( Telephone and Internet Providers) cannot, and are not allowed to work on your router, network, phones or computers.
 Their responsibility ends with their service at what is known as “D-Mark”.
 This Demarcation is where their service hands off to your equipment.

 This is why the ISP will ask you to have your CPE Vendor take a look at the problem, because they are not responsible for your network or equipment.

 Litecom is a CPE Vendor and follows a CPE Vendor business model.
 We work for the end user / client.
 Think of us as your doctor.
 When you have an issue, the longer you wait to call the doctor, the longer it will be before you can get the issue resolved.

 Once again, the LEC’s and ISP’s ( Telephone and Internet Providers) cannot, and are not allowed to work on your router, network, phones or computers.
 Their responsibility ends with their service at what is known as “D-Mark”.
 This Demarcation is where their service hands off to your equipment.
 They are only responsible for the service they sold you, which stops at the door "DMARC".
 It is up to you to troubleshoot and determine what problems exist inside the door, if any, and they do not setup or engineer technology solutions to fit your needs.

 That is where we come in, The CPE Vendor, The Doctor.